Las Piedras, Puerto Rico: Government

-Like all municipalities in Puerto Rico, Las Piedras is administered by a mayor.
-The current mayor is Mickey Lopez, from the New Progressive Party (PNP).
-Lopez was elected at the Puerto Rican general election, 2008 -present general election.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of Las Piedras is Miguel López Rivera, of the New Progressive Party (PNP).
+He was first elected at the 2008 general elections.

-The city belongs to the Puerto Rico Senatorial district VII, which is represented by two senators.
-In 2012, Jorge Suárez and José Luis Dalmau were elected as District Senators.
+The city belongs to the Puerto Rico Senatorial district VII, which is represented by two Senators.
+In 2024, Wanda Soto Tolentino and Luis Daniel Colón La Santa were elected as District Senators.

 Transportation

 There are 24 bridges in Las Piedras.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The flag of Las Piedras has three horizontal stripes of equal width, the stripe at the top is colored white, the center stripe is colored green and the bottom stripe is colored blue.
 In the middle of the flag rests an image of the Taíno sun in yellow.

 Coat of arms

 In a silver field resides a blue monogram of the Holy Virgin, topped by a blue crown.
 Seven silver stones border the silver field and at the tip of the shield resides the Taíno sun in gold denominated as the "Sun of Las Piedras".